What SEO mistakes do you need to avoid if you want to maximize your SEO performance in 2021?

 The first thing you need to do is establish a review benchmark by taking your top three competitors in the local pack and averaging out their total reviews.

-You should aim to match and then exceed the amount of reviews they have.
+You should aim to match and then exceed the number of reviews they have.

 The only way that’s possible is through a review generation strategy.